Sun Cooper, Sun Lit Founder and Director

-Lokelani Howe is a hapa creative, consultant, and content director.
+Lokelani Howe serves as a hapa creative, consultant, and project support with Sun Literary.
 Being hapa deeply guides her work.
-As a multicultural and multimedia project consultant, she helps people define their voice and develop authentic content that inspires diversity, equity, inclusion and accessibility.
+As a multicultural and multimedia project consultant, she helps people define their voice and story.
 She currently serves as a diversity consultant with her local education board.

-Sun Lit has a robust global roster of 150+ expert consultants and DEI + Accessibility consultants to work with, both local and worldwide.
-How can we support your project?
+Sun Lit has built a trusted network of 150+ expert consultants and DEI + Accessibility consultants worldwide.

 Sun Lit's Community